What Is Behavioral Retargeting and How Can You Use It?

 On this page, we’ll discuss what behavioral retargeting is and how you can use it to get customers back on your site and buying.

 Whenever someone uses a website, they create a “cookie,” or a small piece of identifying data that lets the site identify them.
 The site uses this cookie to track data about pages they visit, products they buy, and even the passwords they use.

 Originally, cookies were intended to make it easier for users to revisit websites.
 But today, they’re mostly used to give a business valuable information about how they can target their niche (and individuals within their niche) more effectively.

-So if someone looks at certain products on an ecommerce site but doesn’t buy, that site can track that user and send them an email later, provided the business has the user’s email address.
+So if someone looks at certain products on an ecommerce site but doesn’t buy, that site can track that user and email them later, provided the business has the user’s email address.